idea2app/Lark-GitHub-bot/README.md

 ## Usage

-First, set the Web hook URL of your Lark custom bot to `LARK_CHATBOT_HOOK_URL` secret variable in your GitHub repository settings, then:
+First, create set up a repository as described below, then set the Web hook URL of your Lark custom bot to `LARK_CHATBOT_HOOK_URL` secret variable in your GitHub repository settings.

 ### New repository